xieweiAlex/English_Learning/words/2023/words-June.md

+**tacit message**

+The movement of the train **lulled** me to sleep.
+The mother was crooning a **lullaby** to her baby.
+The oil has hardened to **tar**.
+His audience had listened like children, **spellbound** by his words.
+The AI trading economy is coming, and all of its value is going to **accrue to** Bitcoin.
+In a recent post, David Heinemeier Hansson **argues** that **entrenched** **mediocrity** is the reason many companies **perish**.

+> It’s rarely the terrible decisions, processes, or even people that’ll sink your organization.
+It’s the accumulation and inertia of the mediocre ones.
+> Mediocrity happens because it’s easier to choose the path of least resistance and because there is little to pay in the moment.
+The actual cost manifests only in the long run.

+The **insidious** nature of mediocre decisions is why we need to push back against them as much as possible.
+As David puts it:

+Whether it’s a teammate pointing out you took an implementation shortcut or a friend that doesn’t let you **off the hook** on your commitment to hitting the gym, leaning on your network is guaranteed to help you in your goals.

+**Upmarket** grocery store.
+**reprobate**: It is generally used to describe someone who is morally corrupt, **unprincipled**, or **beyond redemption**.

+Among the most notable is a far more **expansive** definition of freedom of speech than average citizens enjoy, a valuable allowance given the country’s notoriously strict **libel laws**.
+Members can say practically anything **within the confines of parliament** without fear of civil or criminal consequences.
+It is a simple enough task to stand on the floor of parliament, **falsely** accuse your political opponent of having committed a **dastardly act**, and then observe the resulting media **frenzy** **with a knowing smirk**.
+**Eurosceptic**
+**Call him what you will**, but with more than half of British voters **siding with him** in that historic **referendum**, he is **anything but** a member of a “fringe minority” with “unacceptable views.”
+Unsurprisingly, both parties are now **leaning on** bankers to bend to their ideological demands and **angling** to use the same tactics honed since the days of Bharara’s poker maneuvers.
+**If history is any guide**, the size of the pot is about to get much bigger.”
+The concept of “innocent until proven guilty” traces back to the signing of the Magna Carta in 1215.
+Are we truly ready to give up foundational rights so **flippantly**?
+While some would argue that banks are private enterprises and should be free to do business with whomever they choose, in modern times they have become **thinly-veiled** **arms of the state**.

+> innocent until proven guilty

+“What constitutes a State?”.
+His answer is not the physical infrastucture like battlements, moats, ports or church spires; but “high-minded men” who know their duties and their rights and are willing to defend them against tyrants.
+That is a true state according to Jefferson.
+Very **keen** observation.
+France’s riots shine a light on policing, and put President Macron **in a vise**

+This is **monstrously** disappointing.
+**Windshield**
+I'm not gonna let you **glom onto** my new hit show!
+The people who **glom onto** you, because of who they think you are, and think they can sleep on your couch and eat your food.
+**Belligerent**
+The **payback** period can be as short as seven years.
+**Pedestal**
+**Styrofoam**

-It is best not to use ginger that is moldy or even ginger that is on the turn.
+It is best not to use ginger that is **moldy** or even ginger that is **on the turn**.

-This process is akin to piecing together a jigsaw puzzle.
+This process **is akin to** piecing together a **jigsaw** puzzle.
 If manufacturing is **akin to** science, then services are more like the arts.

 The company plans to **situate** its manufacturing plant near the port for easier transportation of goods.
-In a forest, wet wood and needles attenuate the signals.
+In a forest, wet wood and needles **attenuate** the signals.
-jejune
+**jejune**
 I provide salve to people who need it.
-I give succor to those in need.
+I give **succor** to those in need.
 **Regal**, strong, **virile**, **aquiline**, that's what I ask for
 **corroboration**
-Aspirin
+**Aspirin**
-Today's events bespeak a bright future.
+Today's events **bespeak** a bright future.
-His actions bespeak his generosity.
+His actions **bespeak** his generosity.
-He has bespoken a room in that hotel.
+He has **bespoken** a room in that hotel.

 But it did also help hundreds of millions of people rise out of **abject** poverty in these developing countries.
-He never allowed his work to impinge on his private life.
+He never allowed his work to **impinge** on his private life. -
 He was brought up in **penury**, without education.

 Just don’t **go overboard** on fruit juices and dried fruits.